2006 United States House of Representatives elections in New York: District 19

+Predictions

+Results: Hall won with 51% of the vote.

-20th District
+District 20

 Incumbent John E. Sweeney was the nominee for the Republican Party, while attorney Kirsten Gillibrand was the nominee for the Democratic Party.
 Gillibrand defeated Sweeney with 53% of the vote.

-Another candidate, Morris Guller, attempted to run in the general election on the Liberal Party line and also tried to contest Kirsten Gillibrand in the September Democratic primary, but did not file petitions for either nomination.
-Eric Sundwall filed petitions to run as the Libertarian candidate but was removed from the ballot when his petitions were ruled inadequate.

 Republican

 Incumbent John Sweeney' was running for re-election, although a newspaper reported in March 2006 that "Speculation has mounted over the past week regarding U.S. Rep. John Sweeney's future.
 Rumors are flying that the Clifton Park Republican might not seek re-election this fall.
 Between his health, his son's guilty plea to assault charges, a serious Democratic challenger, the DOJ pulling his financial filings and the Congressional Winter Challenge uproar, Sweeney is under a lot of stress and has been for a while".

 No Republican filed to challenge Sweeney, although there was speculation earlier in 2006 that Alexander Treadwell of Lake Placid, Essex County, a Republican political leader and an ally of Governor George E. Pataki, would do so.
 State Senator Elizabeth Little of Queensbury, Warren County, had also been mentioned as a possible Republican contender should Sweeney not run.
 Over 40% of Sweeney's funding in this election cycle was from political action committees (PACs).

 Democratic

 The Democratic nominee was Kirsten Gillibrand, a native of Albany, who lives in Hudson.
 She had faced a primary challenge from three other Democratic candidates (computer engineer Edwin Pell, retired probation officer Douglas Walters, and activist Morris Guller), but all three dropped out of the race prior to the filing deadline.

-Gillibrand supports middle class tax cuts and has a proposal to let middle-class parents deduct up to $10,000 a year in college tuition.
+Gillibrand supports middle-class tax cuts and has a proposal to let middle-class parents deduct up to $10,000 a year in college tuition.
 She supports changes to the GI Bill.
-Gillibrand's has proposed, as a short-term solution for high gasoline prices, eliminating the federal tax on gas, with lost revenue from the tax being recouped by ending subsidies for oil companies.
+Gillibrand proposed, as a short-term solution for high gasoline prices, eliminating the federal tax on gas, with lost revenue from the tax being recouped by ending subsidies for oil companies.
 She has issued an ethics proposal which includes an "Ethics IOU" to the voters.
 In the fundraising quarter ending June 30, 2006, her campaign raised more money than did Sweeney's.